caiks/TBOT03/README.md

 if no least neighbours, choose random, ignoring ahead if blocked, case where goal is neighbour, case of one or no neighbours, choose nearest of same max size slice goals

-restricted history size

-Conversely for rare choose most off-diagonal ie min size/parent-size.
-If cannot find any of sufficient fraction in interest mode, flip to rare mode, until cannot find any with small enough fractions and then flip back. lopsided models with low alignment might have high slice/parent fraction in the large slice.
-Really should record the parent alignment or implied diagonal in the decomp and use that for any of its child slices - although I suppose that we are really only interested in the largest slices.
-Probably lopsided models are wasteful but the slice/parent fraction will still tend to accelerate model induction

-unusual slices - likely but rare.
-Consider other modes such as repelled by unaligned

-describe each of the statistics in the log.
-TBOT03 measure successful transition actions. hit rate monitor. hit is usually checked before induce, although there is a small window. marginal action success and other statistics (decidability, hit length for comparable *fud* counts, total hits, hit *likelihood*)

 Improved margin rate over TBOT02 - varies from room to room, depending on wormholes.

 TBOT03 short term is underlying frames, medium term is active history, long term is the model and the motor/label history - what about reflexive?

 The fact that this advantage of interest mode over random is not very large partly explains why it has been so difficult to prove conclusively that the interest goal can increase the rate of *model* growth.

 it may be the case that we will not be able to demonstrate likelihood goal conclusively because of poor configuration mapping, low action success, medium decidability and propensity to become stuck on one side of the corridor.

 TBOT03 evidence - behaviour looks different from random, margins, nulls, hit length, decidability, parent? auto turning at walls is another reason why the margins are low

-restricted active size enhances likely over random, so after 13 years (28th October) we have conclusive evidence of the practicability of agent modelling or the play principle that models can be  optimised by actively searching for likelihood

 -->